pixincreate/Automeet/README.md

 ### Feature updates(that I'm currently thinking to Add):
 - Auto attendance (for students) that puts Present Sir/ Mam on behalf of you.
-- Exit meetings based on Recording of sessions.

 ### LICENSE:
 This project comes under CC0-1.0 License copyrighted to *(C) Pavana Narayana Bhat*.
 Click *[here](https://github.com/pixincreate/Online-Class-Automater/blob/master/LICENSE)* to learn more about the permissions offered by this license.